learningmatter-mit/Perovskite-Ordering-Descriptors/README.md

 ```

 ## Citation
-If you use this code, please cite the following manuscript:
+If you use this code, please cite the following paper:
 ```
 @article{peng2023data,
   title={Data-Driven, Physics-Informed Descriptors of Cation Ordering in Multicomponent Oxides},